-Different countries can withdraw water in different shares for different sectors.
+Different countries can withdraw water in different % shares for these different sectors.

-In this guide we look at how much water the different sectors and industries use worldwide, and also in specific countries.
+In this guide, we look at how much water the different industries within each of these sectors.

-(*Note – we refer to the sectors as agriculture, industry and municipal, whilst we refer to industries as the individual industries within the industry sector.)
+(*Note – in this guide, we refer to the main sectors as agriculture, industry and municipal, whilst we refer to industries as the individual industries within these sectors)

 Summary – Which Industries Use The Most Water

-- There is a difference between direct and indirect water usage across all sectors and industries
+When comes to looking at water usage within individual industries, there is a difference between direct and indirect water usage

-- In terms of direct water usage, the agriculture (via irrigation) and power-generation (via thermoelectricity) industries are responsible for 90 percent of direct water withdrawals.
+In terms of direct water usage, the agriculture industry (mainly via irrigation) and power-generation industry (mainly via thermoelectricity) are responsible for 90 percent of direct water withdrawals.

-- For almost everything we do or consume in society, there are both direct and indirect water footprints.
-For example, water is directly used to grow crops by food producers/farmers, but consumers also incur an indirect water footprint for that food when they eat it or throw it out or waste it after buying it.
-A car is another example of a product that has water use at most stages throughout it’s lifecycle – used in manufacture, in refining fuel, in washing a car, and so on.
+For example, water is directly used to grow crops by food producers/farmers, but consumers also incur an indirect water footprint for that food when they eat it or throw it out or waste it after buying it

 A few other notes:

-… ultimately, water use in different industries can be more or less sustainable depending on the type of fresh water used, where it comes from, and what happens to the fresh water after it’s used
+… ultimately, water use in different industries can be more sustainable, or less sustainable, depending on the type of fresh water used, where it comes from, and what happens to the fresh water after it’s used